jspngh/jspngh.github.io/index.md

 layout: default
 ---
 # Welcome
-I am Jonas, a software developer with a passion.
+I am Jonas, a software developer from Belgium.
+Software development is a very diverse and interesting field, and I enjoy most things it has to offer.
+At this moment in my career, I'm mostly interested in working with computing devices on a low-level.
+This includes not only writing code (embedded or systems programming), but also computer security, etc.

 ## Education
 2012-2017: Master of Computer Science, Ghent University, Belgium